godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 Ideally, you would not call ``sync()`` to synchronize the RenderingDevice right away as it will cause the CPU to wait for the GPU to finish working.
-In our example we synchronize right away because we want our data available for reading right away.
-In general, you will want to wait at least a few frames before synchronizing so that the GPU is able to run in parellel with the CPU.
+In our example, we synchronize right away because we want our data available for reading right away.
+In general, you will want to wait *at least* 2 or 3 frames before synchronizing so that the GPU is able to run in parellel with the CPU.

 Retrieving results
 ------------------

-You may have noticed in the example shader we modified the contents of the storage buffer.
-I.e the shader read from our array and stored the data in the same array again so our results are already there.
+You may have noticed that in the example shader, we modified the contents of the storage buffer.
+In other words, the shader read from our array and stored the data in the same array again so our results are already there.
 Let's retrieve the data and print the results to our console.

 .. tabs::
  .. code-tab:: gdscript GDScript